deepanshs/csdmpy/docs/examples/2D{2}-datasets/2D{2}-datasets.rst

     >>> R/=R.min()
     >>> Rlog=np.log10(R)

-In the above processing, we calculate the X-Y grid points along with a scaled magnitude of the vector dataset.
+In the above steps, we calculate the X-Y grid points along with a scaled magnitude of the vector dataset.
 The magnitude is scaled such that the minimum value is one.
-This scaled magnitude is stored in ``R``.
-Next, we calculate the log of ``R`` to visualize the intensity of the plot on a logarithmic scale.
+Next, calculate the log of the scaled magnitude to visualize the intensity on a logarithmic scale.

 And now, the plot.

-.. tip:: **Plotting a streamplot vector data**
+.. tip:: **Streamplot vector visualization**

   .. doctest::